inlight-media/inlight-styles/README.md

 baseline to build upon.
 - The [Bootstrap 4](http://getbootstrap.com/) grid system.
 Documentation can be found [here](https://getbootstrap.com/docs/4.0/layout/grid/).
-- Some [Bootstrap 4](http://getbootstrap.com/) display utilities to how elements should be displayed at each breakpoint.
+- Some [Bootstrap 4](http://getbootstrap.com/) display utilities to control how elements should be displayed at each breakpoint.
 Documentation can be found [here](https://getbootstrap.com/docs/4.0/utilities/display/).

 ## Customisation
 Bootstrap 4 provides plenty of opportunities to override its defaults.
 Example customisations